Coding Agent

 • Writes new files and edits existing ones with write

-• Executes Python code to test changes with execute
+• Executes Python code to test changes with a policy-enabled wrapper

-• Saves the run tree so you can fork and retry if something goes wrong
+• Saves the run graph so you can fork and retry if something goes wrong

 Prerequisites